-Mississippi Development Authority Financial Resources Division - GAP Program Post Office Box 849 Jackson, MS 39205
+Mississippi Development Authority Business Incentives Division Post Office Box 849 Jackson, MS 39205 financial@mississippi.org 601-359-3552

 The sales tax exemption is ONLY on component materials used in the initial construction, addition or improvement to a building and the machinery and equipment used therein.
-The exemption is for the retail rate on machinery and equipment, either seven percent (7%) or one-and-one-half percent (11⁄2%).
-To be eligible for the exemption, the item(s) must be SOLD OR LEASED DIRECTLY TO, BILLED DIRECTLY TO, and PAID FOR DIRECTLY BY the business receiving the exemption.
+The exemption is for the retail rate on machinery and equipment, either seven percent (7%) or one and one-half percent (11⁄2%).
+To be eligible for the exemption, the item(s) must be sold or leased directly to, billed directly to, and paid for directly by the business receiving the exemption.
 The exemption does not apply to contractor's tax at three and one-half percent (31⁄2%) or at one and one-half percent (11⁄2%).

 When a construction contractor builds a facility, the construction contractor may also sell and install manufacturing machinery related to the construction or expansion of the facility.
 In this specific situation, the contractor may be treated as both a construction contractor and a retailer of the manufacturing machinery.
 The exemption will apply only for the sale and installation of the manufacturing machinery.
-The manufacturing machinery is taxable at the regular manufacturer's rate of one and one-half percent (11⁄2%).
+The manufacturing machinery is taxable at the regular manufacturer's rate of one and one-half percent $(1\frac{1}{2}\%)$.

 Contractor's tax on the gross proceeds of commercial construction activities is imposed directly on the contractor regardless of who is the owner of the project.
 If component materials, or machinery and equipment (purchases covered under the exemption) are purchased through a construction contractor and included in the construction contract amount rather than purchased directly by the business receiving the exemption, then the exemption is lost on those items included in the contract.
-The exempt items must be SOLD OR LEASED DIRECTLY TO, BILLED DIRECTLY TO, and PAID FOR DIRECTLY BY the business receiving the exemption.
+The exempt items must be sold or leased directly to, billed directly to, and paid for directly by the business receiving the exemption.

-If the business is located in an area that the Governor has declared a disaster area and as a result of that disaster the business is unable to utilize the exemption from state taxes, MDA may extend the exemption for up to two (2) years or until December 31, 2033, whichever occurs first.
-Any business that has property or equipment originally purchased utilizing this sales tax exemption that is damaged or destroyed as a result of the disaster may purchase replacement equipment and component building materials exempt from sales and use tax.
+If the business enterprise is located in an area that has been declared by the Governor to be a disaster area and as a direct result of the disaster the business cannot utilize the exemption, MDA may extend the exemption from state taxes for no more than two (2) years or until December 31, 2033, whichever occurs first.
+Any property or equipment purchased utilizing a sales tax exemption that is damaged or destroyed as a result of the disaster may be replaced exempt from tax.
+HOW TO APPLY FOR THE INCENTIVE